teoat/zenith/docs/standards/comprehensive_standards_framework.md

 # 1. Information Security Policy

 ## 1.1 Purpose
-This Information Security Policy establishes the framework for ensuring the confidentiality, integrity, and availability of information assets within the 378x492 Fraud Detection Platform.
+This Information Security Policy establishes the framework for ensuring the confidentiality, integrity, and availability of information assets within the Zenith Fraud Detection Platform.
 It defines the principles and responsibilities for protecting sensitive data, maintaining compliance with regulatory requirements, and mitigating security risks.

 ## 1.2 Scope
 This policy applies to: